 The formula may include invoking the sacred name, or ceremonial and cleansing (baptism by water).
 This mystical formula or spell enables you to get the desired object.
 Sacred name or sacred word sects are concerned with the pronunciation of words.
 Mystical mental appropriation and faith enable them to say the words correctly.
 The right formula is key to the concept of salvation.
 These methods are identical to ceremonial magic.

 We find this process in the Sacred Name Sects of Christianity.
 They claim knowledge of the correct pronunciation of the name of God.
 Knowing this, they believe, gives them the power to summon God.
 Some sects use the Tetragrammaton (the Hebrew reference for God), while others say it applies to the Greek name of Jesus—Isous.

-The main point here by knowing the name, they get a membership in a “special club!”
-Now, they alone can “call on the name of the Lord.”
+The main point here by knowing the name, they get a membership in a special club!
+Now, they alone can call on the name of the Lord.
 They believe this gives them an entry ticket to an Afterlife in Heaven while everyone else goes to Hell.
 That’s because God loves everyone so much he created Hell for those who can’t pronounce the sacred name.
 These examples are identical to Witchcraft’s processes and other so-called pagan practices.
-The dominant cultural narrative is simply trying to rebrand these practices as their own.
+The dominant cultural narrative simply tries to rebrand these practices as their own.

 Ritual or Magical Procedures

 Many people are drawn to rituals because we are creatures of habit.
 Ancient rites are mysterious, and some have roots back before recorded history.
 It doesn’t matter to what belief system you ascribe.
 You can be an Atheist, Theist, Deist and still be interested in or engage in habits associated with magic.
 The concept of magic permeates our lives—for instance, a rabbit’s foot on a key chain.
 If you take the time to study other traditions, you will find several similarities.